How Do Air Move? (Mechanism And Effects)

 Air movement mechanism

-The boundary where two air masses with different properties meet is called a frontal surface.
+A frontal surface is a boundary between two air masses with different properties.
 The border where a frontal surface meets the ground is called a front.
-In simpler terms, a front line where cold or hot air meets the ground’s surface.
-Depending on how cold and warm air meet, it can be divided into cold and warm fronts.
+In simpler terms, it is a front line where cold or hot air meets the ground’s surface.
+It can be divided into cold and warm fronts depending on how cold and warm air meet.

 • When a front passes through an area, weather changes occur on either side of the front.